kabirdhillon7/Sorting-Hat/README.md

 Some of the main features include:

-- A start page
+- Hogwarts House sorting based on user responses
-- A user questionaire
+- Detailed information about each Hogwarts house from the [Wizarding World website](https://www.wizardingworld.com)
-- User's Hogwarts House result, and the option to find out more information about their house or restart
+- Ability to restart sorting

 ## Requirements